 Each registration includes on base fee package.
 Participant adds then one or several activities.
 When going through the registration process, you will be prompted to select and add the sport(s) or your cultural activity you wish to compete in to your registration.
 You can also add a sport or a cultural activity to your registration at a later date, however this will be subject to availability.
 Please note that it is your responsibility to check the schedule for potential clashes before adding a sport.

-As per the Participation Terms and Conditions, if you withdraw from the Games as a whole after registration, you will not be entitled to any refund.
+As per the Participation Terms and Conditions, if you withdraw from the Games as a whole or from a cultural or sport event after registration, you will not be entitled to any refund.
 Nevertheless, if you subscribed our cancellation insurance, you would get reimbursed of your fees below 300 € if you follow the instructions of your insurance policy and you fulfill the conditions of reimbursement.

-You can pay by Credit Card or Debit Card or by Paypal.
-Note that a Paypal account is not necessary.
+You can pay by Credit Card or Debit Card on the Euro or Dollar Gay Games account.

 Supporters register the same way in which athletes do, but select ‘supporter’ instead of ‘participant’.
 Supporters get to attend the Opening Ceremony and Closing Ceremony, receive all advantages of the base registration including the participant’s medal, a welcome bag and public travel card if you don’t live in Paris area.